 But over the last decade, Europe’s commitment to rights has been increasingly challenged; from attacks on the European Court of Human Rights in the United Kingdom, to the rise of “illiberal” democracy in Hungary and Poland, and the emergence of xenophobic nationalism fueled by popular anxieties over migration and economic security.

 Join Michael O’Flaherty, director of the European Union’s Fundamental Rights Agency, in a discussion with Felice Gaer of the Jacob Blaustein Institute for the Advancement of Human Rights, on the challenges facing human rights in Europe today, with a particular focus on the response and role of civil society.

 - Michael O’Flaherty is an Irish human rights lawyer and is the director of the European Union Fundamental Rights Agency.

-- Felice Gaer directs the Jacob Blaustein Institute for the Advancement of Human Rights, and serves on the United States Commission on International Religious Freedom.
+- Felice Gaer directs the Jacob Blaustein Institute for the Advancement of Human Rights, and is a member and vice chairperson of the UN Committee against Torture.